-A rate "lock" or "commitment" is a promise from the lender to lock in a particular interest rate and a specific number of points for you for a certain period while your application is processed.
-This prevents you from working through your entire application process and finding out at the end that your interest rate has gone up.
+A rate "lock" or "commitment" is a lender's promise to set a certain interest rate and a particular number of points for you for a certain period of time during your application process.
+This means your interest rate won't grow as you are working through the application process.

 Do you have a question regarding a mortgage program?